Tech Stack & Dev Notes

 | Marketing & Docs | Astro static site (what you’re reading now) | tw3002.net |

-The API handles all game logic — trading, combat, warp routing, PvP encounters, NPC ticks, auth, and Stripe payments.
+The API handles all game logic — trading, combat, warp routing, PvP encounters, NPC ticks, missions, planets, and auth.
 The game client is a single-page app that talks to the API via fetch().
 The marketing site is pure static Astro, hosting these guides, the changelog, and the API reference.

 Development tooling: Bun runs the seed scripts that generate the galaxy and NPC data, Wrangler manages D1 migrations and remote queries, and Vite powers the game client dev server.